nclm/susan/README.md

 ### About the font

 The repository archives a very early state of the font from the summer of 2015.
 The 26 latin letters has been traced from the title cards.
 Uppercase and lowercase.
 If anything, it’s a pre-drawing, clumsy at best, with great room to improve upon.
 No diacritics, punctuation, figures, other alphabet, kerning, or anything else.
-Are hosted here an initial source file for Fontforge and a raw OpenType export.
+Hosted here are an initial source file for Fontforge and a raw OpenType export.

 The files are licensed under [SIL OFL](http://scripts.sil.org/OFL).